pratiksha-naikk/pratiksha-naikk/README.md

 ###

-<p align="left">I'm a recent Data Science MS graduate from the University at Buffalo, skilled in Python, machine learning, and database management.
-My expertise is in transforming complex data into actionable insights and robust data solutions.</p>
+<p align="left">I am a Business Analyst with a strong foundation in Data Science, currently working at Solenis, where I drive strategic decision-making through data insights, automation, and cross-functional collaboration.</p>

 ###